orrc/fosdem-android/README.md

 * The project needs the android-support-v4.jar to build.
 If your Eclipse doesn't find it on its own, you have to specify its path (it resides in your Android SDK folder as extras/android/support/v4/android-support-v4.jar) in the project settings > Java Build Path > Libraries (via "Add External JARs").

+## To-Do

+* Implementation with Fragments and Tablet UI

 ## Contributors

 ### Original creators